 Milton Hershey had a long path to the top of the chocolate industry.
 Hershey dropped out of school in the 4th grade and took an apprenticeship with a printer, only to be fired.
 He then became an apprentice to a candy-maker in Lancaster, PA.
 After studying the business for 4 years, Hershey started three unsuccessful candy companies in Philadelphia, Chicago and New York.

 Hershey was not about to give up, so he moved back to Lancaster and began the Lancaster Caramel Company.
 His unique caramel recipe, which he had come across during his earlier travels, was a huge success.
 He had found the best business plan template.
 Hershey, who was always looking ahead, believed that chocolate products had a much greater future than caramel.
 He sold the Lancaster Caramel Company for $1 million in 1900 (nearly $25 million in 2008 dollars) and started the Hershey Company, which brought milk chocolate — previously a Swiss delicacy — to the masses.

 Not only did Hershey overcome failure and accomplish his goals, but he also managed to do it close to home.
 Hershey created hundreds of jobs for Pennsylvanians.
 He also used some of his money to build houses, churches, and schools, cementing his status as a legend in the Keystone State.

 Persistence is key.
 But it also helps if you have a solid business plan from the beginning.
-If you need assistance with your business plan, contact a Growthink business plan writer today.
+If you need assistance with your business plan, contact a Growthink business plan consultant today.

 You always hear about a “long road to the top,” but perseverance isn’t limited to the early stages of a person’s career.
 Oftentimes, failure can occur after a long period of success.